jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 after being unable to access recruitment and fundraising systems for months following a
 December 2021 ransomware attack.

-8
-RANSOMWARE
+7

-Ransomware and the Impact
-to the Business
+RANSOMWARERansomware and the Impact to the Business
-Of the organizations that reported losses from a ransomware attack, more than two\-thirds (67%) said their combined losses reached between $1 million and $10 million (USD), while 4% estimated staggering losses in the range of $25 million to $50 million.

 While many respondents believe their business is prepared for a ransomware attack, their faith may be misguided.
 Our year\-over\-year data shows a significant